zBritva/PowerBI-visuals-docs/docs/concepts/filter-api.md

 let values = [
     [
-        // the first condition of filter
+        // the first value tuple(aka value vector) that the filter will pass through {
+            value: "Team1" // the value for `Team` column of `DataTable` table },
         {
-            value: "Team1" // the value of condition for `Team` column of `DataTable` table },
-        {
-            value: 5 // the value of condition for `Value` column of `DataTable` table }
+            value: 5 // the value for `Value` column of `DataTable` table }
     ],
     [
+        // the 2nd value tuple(aka value vector)  that the filter will pass through {
-        // the second condition of filter
+            value: "Team2" // the value for `Team` column of `DataTable` table },
         {
-            value: "Team2" // the value of condition for `Team` column of `DataTable` table },
-        {
-            value: 6 // the value of condition for `Value` column of `DataTable` table }
+            value: 6 // the value for `Value` column of `DataTable` table }
     ]
 ];